gogitguhan/databricks-hackaton-2025/README.md

 ## Acknowledgements

 Thanks to the Databricks team for organizing the DNB Hackathon and providing an amazing opportunity to learn and build with the platform.

 ---

-## Contact

-Note: The hackathon contact email (`dnb-hackathon@databricks.com`) currently returns a bounce error stating that the group may not exist or accept external emails.

----